madetech/handbook/team-norms/delivery_healthcheck.md

 ### Current iteration
  - When was your current iteration started?
  - What is your current iteration goal?
- - When is your next showcase?
- - Are you on track to meet customer expectations?

 ### Next iteration
  - What is the goal for your next iteration?